testdasi/openvpn-client-aio/README.md

 ## Key features
 1. OpenVPN client to connect to your favourite VPN provider.
 Full freedom with what you want to do with the ovpn file.
-1. 2 sets of kill switches
-  1. NFT kill switch to block connection when VPN is down.
-  1. HTTP proxy -> SOCKS5 proxy -> VPN tun0 / TOR tunnel.
+1. 2 sets of kill switches.
+NFT kill switch to block connection when VPN is down.
+Piping kill switch HTTP proxy -> SOCKS5 proxy -> VPN tun0 / TOR tunnel.
 1. Stubby for DNS server to connec to DoT (dns-over-tls) services (ip:53 or 127.2.2.2:5253).
 Use Google and Cloudflare for best performance.
 1. Dante for SOCKS5 proxy to your VPN (ip:9118)
 1. Tinyproxy for HTTP proxy to your VPN (ip:8118)